dotnet236/angularjs-workshop/README.md

 </tr>
 ```

+* Add we pass...thank god..I was worred.
-* Refresh and see the songs listed!!!
+* Noew you can [refresh](http://localhost:8000/app/index.html) and see the songs listed!!!
 * But I wanna add my own songs :(
 * Fair enough...but first...we must end to end...test...test..test